MartijnDwars/metaborg.github.io/spoofax/tour/index.md

 ![builders.png](/spoofax/images/tour/builders.png)

 The corresponding `EntityLang-Builders.generated.esv` documents the definitions in this file.
 For this tour, we are interested in the `builder` definitions, which control the Transform menu items.
 The first `builder` specifies the "Generate Java code" item.
 It indicates that the `generate-java` rule that we saw before is responsible for this action.
-Using annotations, it also specifies that this action *opens an editor* which will be updated in *"real time"* as the user edits the source of the tranformation.
+Using annotations, it also specifies that this action *opens an editor* which will be updated in *"real time"* as the user edits the source of the transformation.
 The second `builder` is a *meta* builder: it only shows up to developers of the language, not when the plugin is deployed.

 ## Error checking